 Alan Gilbert Learning Commons

 Away from your studies you’ll have access to the UK’s largest student union, almost 300 student societies, and excellent sports and fitness facilities.
-The University of Manchester is also home to several cultural destinations, including The Manchester Museum, the John Rylands Library and the Whitworth art gallery, which has recently reopened following a £19 million refurbishment.
+The University of Manchester is also home to several cultural destinations, including The Manchester Museum, the John Rylands Library and the Whitworth Art Gallery, which has recently reopened following a £19million refurbishment.
 The Jodrell Bank Discovery Centre in nearby Cheshire, and home to the Lovell telescope, is also part of the University.
+Find out more at Visitor attractions.

-As a postgraduate research student at The University of Manchester you’ll become part of the MDC research community, which includes students, supervisors, administrators and external collaborators who all work together to improve facilities, locate accessible funding and improve the postgraduate research experience across the University.
+As a postgraduate research student at The University of Manchester, you’ll become part of the MDC research community, which includes students, supervisors, administrators and external collaborators who all work together to improve facilities, locate accessible funding and improve the postgraduate research experience across the University.
+Find out more at Our research community.

 MDC offers specific funds, such as the conference attendance fund, and co-ordinates student representation at school, faculty and University-level.
 MDC aims to:

-- set standards and expectations for postgraduate research students and the University and set out a code of practice; and
+- set standards and expectations for postgraduate research students and the University and set out a code of practice

 Architecture students can enjoy the facilities at both The University of Manchester and Manchester Metropolitan University (MMU).
 This includes workshops for modelmaking and construction projects, plus equipment for wood, plastics, foam, metal, ceramics, glass, computer-aided manufacture, textiles, printmaking and bookbinding.